mint42/libft/README.md

 # LIBFT

-Libft is the foundation for all beginner projects in the 42 curriculum.
+Libft is the foundation for all projects in the 42 curriculum.
 FT stands for the Forty-Two library.
 This is a recreation of all of the most fundamental functions from C's standard libraries.
-This implementation of libft can be [compiled modularly](#MODULAR-COMPILATION).
+It also includes multiple data structure implementations.
+This library can be [compiled modularly](#MODULAR-COMPILATION)!

-According to the rules of the libft project, the only allowed functions for creating this library are malloc(), free(), and write().
+According to the rules of the libft project, the only allowed functions are malloc(), free(), and write().
 Any other functions you might want to use must be recreated yourself.

 ## GETTING STARTED